apognu/defcon/docs/src/03-configuration.md

 A value of `0` or `1` respectively disables and enables the API process bundled within Defcon.

-### `API_PORT`
+### `API_LISTEN`

-An integer value in the environment variable will set the bind port on which Defcon will listen for incoming connections for the API.
+A string representing an IP address and port on which the API process will bind its process.
+By default, the API is only reachable by the local host on port 8000.

 ### `HANDLER_ENABLE`